business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Location and Navigation

-All GPS fleet management systems send back each vehicle’s position at intervals between one second and five minutes.
+All GPS fleet tracking systems send back each vehicle’s position at intervals between one second and five minutes.
 You’ll be able to see each vehicle in real time on your control dashboard map, many of which allow you to click in to see which driver is behind the wheel, when they started their trip, their final destination, their estimated time of arrival and other notes.

 Most systems offer in-cab driving directions to drivers, often via a mobile app.
 This allows drivers to take the quickest and most efficient route.
 This type of GPS navigation is different from car navigation services offered by Google and Apple.
 Professional GPS navigation will direct drivers to roads that are legal to drive on depending on the type and size of vehicle they’re driving.